Mount Hibok-Hibok: Description

 Volcanologists classify Hibok-Hibok or Catarman Volcano as a stratovolcano and dome complex with an elevation of 1332 m and a base diameter of 10 km.
-It was described in a 1905 report as having "suddenly risen from the plain a short distance from the town of Catarmin in 1872.
+It was described in a 1905 report as having "suddenly risen from the plain a short distance from the town of Catarman in 1872.

 Hibok-Hibok (left) and Mt Vulcan (right), the volcanic cone created in the 1871 flank eruption.

 It has six hot springs (Ardent Spring, Tangob, Bugong, Tagdo, Naasag and Kiyab), three craters (Kanangkaan Crater, site of a 1948 eruption; Itum Crater, site of an eruption in 1949, and Ilihan Crater, site of a 1950 eruption).

 Its adjacent volcanic edifices are: 580 m-high Mount Vulcan, northwest of Hibok-Hibok; 1552 m-high Mount Mambajao, at the center of Camiguin; 581 m-high Mount Guinsiliban, southernmost Camiguin; 679 m-high Mount Butay; and Mount Uhay, north of Mount Guinsiliban.
 There are also domes and cones at Campana Hill, Minokol Hill, Tres Marias Hill, Mount Carling, Mount Tibane, and Piyakong Hill.

 Mount Timpoong and Hibok-Hibok form the two major landmarks within the Timpoong and Hibok-Hibok Natural Monument.
 The natural monument became an ASEAN Heritage Park in 2015.

 The indigenous Kamigin Manobo are believed to be the original inhabitants of Mount Hibok-Hibok.